jordimas/open-dubbing/README.md

 # Features

 * Build on top of open source models and able to run it locally
-* Better control of voice used for dubbing
 * Dubs automatically a video from a source to a target language
 * Supports multiple Tech To Speech engines